sobjornstad/dreamdir/README.md

 The minimum you need to do to start your dreamdir is to clone down this repository, delete or move any files you don’t want (`LICENSE`, `README`, etc.), then `touch .dreamdir` to mark the folder as a dreamdir.

-You may also wish to set the environment variable `$DREAMDIR` to the location of your dreamdir and symlink the `dr` script somewhere on your `$PATH`; this way you can run `dr` from anywhere in your filesystem.
+You may also wish to set the environment variable `$DREAMDIR` to the path to your dreamdir and symlink the `dr` script somewhere on your `$PATH`; this way you can run `dr` from anywhere in your filesystem.

 If you want to use any graphs, you should `mkdir graphs`.

+I keep my dreamdir under `git` control to keep track of any revisions I make to headers and dreams and as an extra backup against scripting and [PEBKAC](https://en.wikipedia.org/wiki/User_error#Acronyms_and_other_names) errors.
+You may wish to do likewise.

 `dr` should run on any POSIX-compliant system with a modern version of `bash` and `python2`.
 The graph/plot functions currently require an installation of R with ggplot2; in the future I may look into using a Python plot library instead to get rid of this annoying dependency.

 Dreamdir scripts
 ================

-A number of scripts, largely written in Python, are provided in the `scripts/` directory of this repository; you may wish to use use some of these or use them as models for building your own scripts.
+A number of scripts, largely written in Python, are provided in the `scripts/` directory of this repository; you may wish to use some of these as models for building your own scripts.
 Of particular note is `ddirparse.py`, which is a general library for use in developing Dreamdir scripts.

+I don’t make any guarantees about the general applicability of these scripts.
+In particular, you should read through the code of any script you hope to use before using it; you may find there are still file paths or other constants only applicable to my system lurking in there somewhere.

 Vim files
 =========

 For those who use vim, my syntax highlighting file and ftplugin file are located in the `vim/` directory; you can install these to your `~/.vim` directory directly or use your favorite plugin manager.

-You may want to get rid of the `setlocal cpoptions+=J` option if you don’t want to double-space between sentences (see the “Formatting guidelines” section above).
+You may want to remove the `setlocal cpoptions+=J` (`:help cpo-J`) line from `vim/ftplugin/dream.vim` if you don’t want to double-space between sentences (see the “Formatting guidelines” section above).

 The `dr` script
 ===============